romilly/starting-pico-w/archive/Introduction.md

 It's prohibited under the RoHS regulations.
 It's toxic, and I'm not going to use it for future projects.

-Instead, I now use this photo-transistor from Adafruit, also available from vendors in the UK.
+Instead, I now use this photo-transistor.

 ![image](http://images.rareschool.com/img/771cc2f8-1016-11ed-8568-a39c23c2a191-board-with-adafuit-led.jpg)